WaFd Bank Partners with Habitat to Strengthen Local Communities - Habitat Stories | Treasure Valley Habitat for Humanity

 Home Repairs Program

 Looking ahead, WaFd plans to deepen its partnership with Habitat for Humanity and expand its investment in affordable housing solutions.
 “We are increasing our support locally and across the bank’s footprint to help expand access to safe and affordable housing.
-This is a priority for us,” Chambers shared.
+This is a priority for us,” Heather shared.
 “We look forward to continuing to build on this great partnership and supporting Habitat’s work in creating sustainable housing solutions for our community.”

 Through collaboration, commitment, and care, WaFd Bank and Treasure Valley Habitat for Humanity are helping individuals and families remain in the homes they love—strengthening the Treasure Valley, one repair at a time.